 With market penetration, you’ve already got category research, experience and ideas.
 You’re less likely to make mistakes.
 It’s the growth option most businesses choose because it feels like a safe choice.

 However, there are risks.
 They’re just less obvious ones.
 So for example, you potentially limit the size of your growth.
-You can only really grow by taking share from competitors in the category.
-If your share is already large, there’s there’s less new share to go for.
+You can only really grow by taking share from competitors.
+If your share is already high, there’s less new share to go for.

 There’s also a risk of complacency.
-Customers needs change over time, and a disruptive innovation might come along and find you unprepared for it.
-If you only focus on “more of the same”, you never come up with anything that’s new and breakthrough.
+Customer needs change over time, and a disruptive innovation might come along and catch you out.
+If you only focus on “more of the same”, you never come up with anything new and breakthrough.
 Playing it too safe now can you put you at risk in the future.

 With market development, you look for new markets for existing products.
-There’s 2 main options :-
+There are 2 main options :-

 - geographic expansion.